angelw29/Project3-ClimSim-Fall2023-Group-7/doc/a_note_on_contributions.md

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 - Quickstart for R user: Yichuan Lin
-- Data loader (huggingface): Hannah Gao, Zan Li
+- Data_Loader: Hannah Gao, Zan Li
 	-
 - Build ML models: Bessie Wang & Angel Wang
 	- both searched up for different models